Setting Up Your Component Adapter

 - Forwards additional HTML attributes to the appropriate element

-For a complete reference of all component types and their props, see the Types Documentation.
+For a complete reference of all component types and their props, see the Component Inventory.

 To learn more about how each component should be implemented, you can reference the default implementations in the SDK (View on GitHub).